 Propose a Workshop or Tutorial

-We welcome proposals for workshops and tutorials on topics related to the conference theme, i.e. on any topic expanding the computing innovation via fusion with other disciplines and communities, as well as on empowering diverse individuals within the computing community.
+We welcome proposals for workshops and tutorials on topics related to the conference theme, i.e. on any topic expanding the computing innovation via fusion with other disciplines and communities, as well as on empowering diversity within the computing community.
 Workshops and tutorials provide our participants with an opportunity to gain some knowledge and practical skills from selected experts, who share their experience with the audience.
 We encourage contributions both as workshops and tutorials aiming at exploring how to:

 - Build bridges across different facets of CS and other disciplines beyond the scientific ones